The best of Lululemon’s online sale, from tank tops to swim trunks

 Lululemon rarely has markdowns, but the online shopping deities have blessed us with the opportunity to shop the athleticwear brand’s stretchy, flattering, soft, comfortable-as-hell goodies on sale.
-Lulu is featuring on-sale gear and apparel in every category, including women’s, men’s, girl’s, and accessories, but only for a few days—it ends July 12, so we rounded up a few of our favorite sale items that you can buy now.
+Lulu is featuring on-sale gear and apparel in every category, including women’s, men’s, girl’s, and accessories, but only for a few days.
+The sale ends July 12, so we rounded up a few of our favorite items that you can buy now.

 Women’s